garetht/absolute_zero_reproduction/README.md

 - `custom_types.py` - Core data structures and type definitions used throughout the codebase, including representations for problems, answers, batches, and enums for task types and roles.

 - `constants.py` - Global constants such as model names, directory paths, device selection logic, and problem parameters (e.g., maximum prime).

-- `prompts.py` - Prompt templates and prompt-generation utilities, including those adapted from the original Absolute Zero paper, for constructing tasks and evaluating model outputs.

 - `prime_inversion.py` - Core logic for generating and validating modular inverse problems, including a list of primes and utility functions.